 Bonus Tip: What to bring

-With a café and two gift shops on site, we did not to bring anything specific to the memorial.
+With a café and gift shop on site, we did not to bring anything specific to the memorial.
 In fact, we left our water bottles in the car.
 However, I wore my crossbody Travelon Messenger Bag (I am on my second one, I love this bag so much for travel) and this Columbia jacket to visit the monument.
 I also wore my comfortable Columbia Hiking Shoes for all of the walking we did.

 The National Wallace Monument is a must-see for travelers, especially those interested in Scottish history or fans of the 1995 movie Braveheart who are interested in learning the history that inspired the movie.
-The monument offers visitors a glimpse into the life of the real William Wallace – one of Scotland’s most famous sons.
+The monument offers visitors a glimpse into the life of the real national hero, William Wallace – one of Scotland’s most famous sons.
 It is an impressive sight, that should not be missed.

 As we were pressed for time, we did not film a Movement Postcard at the National Wallace Monument, although it would have been fun to dance on and around the wood carvings no the Wallace Way.
 Maybe next time!

 Do you have questions about family travel or traveling with teens?
 Feel free to reach out!
 We are happy to chat and share our experiences!
 We look forward to connecting with you.

 Are you planning a trip to Scotland?
 Have you visited the National Wallace Monument?
 If so, let us know in the comments below.